Félix Hernández: 2017 season: shoulder injury

-2018 season
+2018 season: Final Opening Day start

-On February 26, Hernández was removed from a spring training game against the Chicago Cubs.
+On February 26, 2018, Hernández was removed from a spring training game against the Chicago Cubs.
 He was struck on his throwing arm after a comeback hit from Cubs catcher Victor Caratini.
-Manager Scott Servais removed Hernández from the game, and he was later diagnosed with a contusion on his right forearm.
+Hernández was diagnosed with a contusion on his right forearm.
 He was listed as out for at least 10 days, though two weeks was the expected timetable for return.

-On March 29, 2018, Hernández made his tenth Opening Day start in a row.
+On March 29, Hernández made his tenth Opening Day start in a row.
 Only Jack Morris, Robin Roberts and Tom Seaver have made more consecutive Opening Day starts.
-He pitched 5.1 innings, giving up no earned runs on two hits, two walks, and four strikeouts.
-The Mariners won the game 2–1.
-On July 10, because of a back injury, he was placed on the disabled list for the third straight season.
+He pitched 5 1/3 innings, giving up no earned runs on two hits, two walks, and four strikeouts in a 2–1 win.
+On July 10, because of a back injury, he was placed on the disabled list for the third consecutive season.

-On August 7, 2018, Hernández allowed 11 runs in six innings in a loss to the Texas Rangers.
-This outing raised his season ERA to 5.73.
+On August 7, Hernández allowed 11 runs in six innings in a loss to Texas.
 On August 9, manager Scott Servais removed Hernández from the starting rotation.
-He made his first appearance as a reliever on August 14 against the A's when starting pitcher James Paxton was struck by a line drive.
+He made his first appearance as a reliever on August 14 against the A's when starter James Paxton was struck by a line drive.
 Hernández returned to the rotation with Paxton on the disabled list.
-Hernández finished the season with an 8–14 record and an ERA of 5.55 in 155 2/3 innings.
+Hernández finished the season with an 8–14 record and 5.55 ERA in 155 2/3 innings.

-2019 season
+2019 season: Final MLB season

-On March 9, manager Scott Servais announced that Marco Gonzales would be the Opening Day starter in Tokyo, Japan, ending Hernández's streak of 10 consecutive Opening Day starts, a feat which had been accomplished by only 6 other pitchers in history.
-Hernández began the 2019 season against the Los Angeles Angels as the Mariners' number 5 starter in the rotation, pitching 5.1 innings allowing 3 runs (only 1 earned) on 7 hits and 4 strikeouts.
+On March 9, Servais announced that Marco Gonzales would be the Opening Day starter in Tokyo, Japan, ending Hernández's streak of 10 consecutive Opening Day starts, a feat which had been accomplished by only six other MLB pitchers.
+Hernández began his season against the Los Angeles Angels as the Mariners' number 5 starter in the rotation, pitching 5 1/3 innings allowing 3 runs (only 1 earned) on 7 hits and 4 strikeouts.

-On May 11 against the Boston Red Sox, Hernández recorded his 2,500th strikeout by striking out Michael Chavis, becoming the sixth-youngest pitcher in Major League history to reach the 2,500 strikeout mark.
+On May 11 against the Boston Red Sox, Hernández recorded his 2,500th strikeout by striking out Michael Chavis, becoming the sixth-youngest pitcher in MLB history to reach the 2,500 strikeout mark.
 However, he was placed on the 10-day injured list after the start with a right shoulder strain.
 In June, he went on a rehabilitation assignment with the Triple-A Tacoma Rainiers.

-On September 26, 2019, Hernández pitched in his final game of the season in a 3–1 loss to the Oakland Athletics.
+On September 26, Hernández pitched in his final MLB game in a 3–1 loss to the Oakland Athletics.
 In the game, he threw for 5 1/3 innings, gave up 5 hits, 3 runs and walked 4 batters while striking out 3.
 Hernández ended the 2019 season with a 1–8 record, 57 strikeouts, and an ERA of 6.40 in 71 2/3 innings.
 On October 31, Hernández became a free agent at age 33.